AntonTheDev/FlightLayout/README.md

 ### Precalculated Frame

-.
-This is helpful when performing animations, and allows the developer to precalculate the frame.
+The following is a helper method that is helpful when performing animations, and allows the developer to precalculate the frame.
+To it's final desticantion

 ```